 Safe Voices offers time-limited emergency shelter and support services for victims of domestic violence and their children.
 Services are provided in a cooperative living arrangement where shelter residents share duties and responsibilities with minimal supervision by the agency.
 Residents may participate in activities that are available to help maximize their capability to act on their own behalf and to have a greater sense of power over their lives.

 If emergency shelter is not available or appropriate, shelter may be arranged through a motel or through a cooperative agreement with other emergency shelter programs both in and out of the State of Maine.
 If you or someone you know is a victim of domestic violence and is in need of emergency shelter please call the 24-hour toll-free helpline number 1-800-559-2927 and a Safe Voices advocate will assist you.

-- Our shelter is a very safe and secured building in a quiet neighborhood and its location is kept confidential.
+- Our shelter is a safe, secure, and handicap accessible facility in a quiet neighborhood.
+The location is kept confidential.

 Is food provided at shelter?

 We provide most food and hygiene products; however, there may be something that you or your children need for dietary reasons or maybe your children will only eat certain foods in which case we will work with you to purchase these items.

 We realize the value of visiting with family and friends and will offer you full support to make that happen; however, keeping the location of the shelter confidential is so important for your safety (and that of others living there) that we ask everyone staying to consider other options for getting this necessary support.